pavt/egad/documentation/replication-package.md

 BaselineOfEgad loadLepiter
 ```

-### 2 Make sure you have the data in your local drive disk
+### 2 Dataset

+#### 2.1 Repositories selection criteria

+We consider targeted GitHub repositories:
+- currently use GA and contain at least one workflow file in the *.github/workflow* directory,
+- have been created  after *2019-01-11* (GA official release date)  and before *2022-12-14*, and
+- have at least ten stars and at least five hundred commits.
+- We do not consider forks.
+- We used the GitHub Search tool to select repositories meeting these criteria.
+- We cloned all the obtaided repositories on *2022-12-14*.

+#### 2.2 Clone the list of repositories

 - The dataset consist of 52 software repositories: see file-to-create.csv file.
 - Use the script.file script to clone all the repos into your local *repositories* directory.
 Otherwise you must to clone all the repos one per one.
 - Make sure the *repositories* directory is at the same path? than your GT image.
-See the image.file as a example.

-For example:
 ```
 ./your-path/gt-image/
 ./your-path/repositories/